Christian Arrogance, Self-Righteousness

 If that were so, we could really throw away nearly all of the Bible, and just keep the few pages that refer to that!

-That might be wonderful, but that is NOT what the Bible nor Christianity Teaches!
+That might be really convenient, but that is NOT what the Bible nor Christianity Teaches!
 First, that sentence is ONLY supposed to be valid IF the person is extremely Devout and fully understands what he/she is committing to.
 Second, it is only the "flashy" part of being a Christian, generally referred to as Justification, and soon followed by a public water Baptism.

 The critically important part that seems to often be left out today is that Justification is actually only a transition, into a state where Sanctification can occur.
 This Sanctification is actually a far more significant part of what Christianity is supposed to be, a life-long PROCESS of continual learning and growth.